lume/classy-solid/README.md

 class MyComp {
 	// Define `PropTypes` on your class to define prop types for JSX.
 Note, this
 	// property does not actually need to exist at runtime and is not used at
-	// runtime, so here we use the `!` to tell TS not to worry about it being
+	// runtime, so here we use the `declare` to tell TS not to assume it exists
-	// `undefined`.
+	// for the sake of type checking.
-	PropTypes!: Props<this, 'last' | 'count' | 'first'>
+	// Do not try to use this property at runtime! declare PropTypes: Props<this, 'last' | 'count' | 'first'>

 	@signal last = 'name'
 	@signal first = 'no'